Tim Griek

-Tim Griek (1944, Haarlem – 13 February 1988, Ursem) was a Dutch musician and producer.
+Tim Griek (3 August 1944 – 13 February 1988) was a Dutch musician and producer.

-Griek played the percussions in the Dutch music group The Jokers, in 1967 renamed to Ekseption.
+Griek played percussion in the Dutch music group The Jokers, in 1967 renamed to Ekseption.

 He left the group in 1968 to become a music producer.
 Some of the artists he represented were Dimitri van Toren, Jan Akkerman, Brainbox, Elly en Rikkert and André Hazes.

-In 1988 Griek drove his car by accident in a river and drowned.
-André Hazes, who was a good friend of Griek, composed the song "Bedankt mijn vriend" (Thanks to my friend) as a tribute.
+In 1988 Griek drove his car by accident into a river and drowned.
+André Hazes, who was a good friend of Griek, composed the song "Bedankt mijn vriend" ("Thanks to my friend") as a tribute.